AndrewJBateman/freeCodeCamp/README.md

 ## Setup

 * cd into individual folders to view html & js/index.js files.
-Open html file in chrome dev tools and use console to enter function variables.
+Open html file in chrome dev tools and use dev console to enter function variables.

 ## Status & To-Do List